The Tuamotus Blues

 Stefan standing on the reef of coarse dead coral,behind him is the Pacific Ocean.
 A yacht stranded here on the reef in May of this year at night.
 A helicopter came to rescue the captain and his wife.
 The boat is at the carenage for repairs.

-2 reacties op “The Tuamotus Blues
+2 gedachten over “The Tuamotus Blues

 1. Spectaculaire foto’s vanuit de mast.
 Smaakt naar meer.
 We zien er naar uit om jullie drijvende caravan aan den lijve te ervaren!
 Stef moet wel eens een cursus “smile to the camera for dummies” volgen om het geheel “picture perfect” te maken.
 Hugs Karel